ptrjs/inventory-system-api/README.md

 # Inventory System App

 Welcome to the Inventory System Apps documentation!
 This App allows you to manage categories, products, orders, order items, and users within your inventory system.

+`Initially, I created this project as a backend in the form of a RESTful API, but for presentation purposes, I ended up converting it into server-side rendering using EJS.`

 <br>
 <b>Demo Web App</b>
 <br>